Best daily deals

 Skullcandy uses buttons for controls.

-If bass is really your wheelhouse, you can try the eco-friendly House of Marley Positive Vibration XL ANC.
-For $142 at Amazon these have surprisingly decent ANC and a frequency response works well for bass lovers out there.
+If bass is your wheelhouse, you can try the eco-friendly House of Marley Positive Vibration XL ANC.
+For $142 at Amazon, these have surprisingly decent ANC, and a frequency response works well for bass lovers out there.
 In addition, it’s nice to know some trees get planted because of your purchase.

 Frequently asked questions about the Sony WH-XB900N

 Unfortunately, you can’t connect these headphones directly to your gaming console via Bluetooth.
 For that, you should look into a solid pair of gaming headsets.
-That said, you can still use Sony WH-XB900N with your console thanks to the headphones jack that you can find on gaming controllers.
-Just connect the headphones to the controller via a standard 3.5mm audio cable.
-It isn’t wireless but at least it’s possible.
+That said, you can still use the Sony WH-XB900N with your console, thanks to the headphones jack that you can find on gaming controllers.
+Connect the headphones to the controller via a standard 3.5mm audio cable.
+It isn’t wireless, but at least it’s possible.

 As long as your portable player has a 3.5mm input and/or is compatible with any of the same Bluetooth codecs as the Sony WH-XB900N.